wombleton/gitlaw-nz/acts/C/Criminal Investigations (Bodily Samples) Act 1995.md

     (4) Where---

-    *   (a) a bodily sample is taken pursuant to a databank compulsion notice issued in reliance on a person's conviction of a relevant offence; and
+    *   (a) a bodily sample is taken pursuant to a databank compulsion notice issued in reliance on a person's conviction of an imprisonable offence or offence against any of the provisions listed in [Part 3][174] of the Schedule; and

     *   (b) that conviction is subsequently quashed,---